 Professor of Metaphysics and Dean of the Faculty of Arts at the University of Nottingham

-That is, something necessarily causing another, as the diameter of a uranium sphere approaching 6 inches will necessarily cause an explosion.
+That is, something necessarily causing another, as a uranium sphere approaching a diameter of roughly 6 inches necessarily causes an explosion.

 Mumford, however, is not the first one to propose this idea.
 For a brief and well-articulated summary of this view and an overview of other useful resources, see Chalmers 1999, 217-221 & 225.